david-dick/firefox-marionette/README.md

 accepts a single [cookie](https://metacpan.org/pod/Firefox%3A%3AMarionette%3A%3ACookie) object as the first parameter and adds it to the current cookie jar.
 This method returns [itself](https://metacpan.org/pod/Firefox%3A%3AMarionette) to aid in chaining methods.

+This method throws an exception if you try to [add a cookie for a different domain than the current document](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Errors/InvalidCookieDomain).

 ## add\_header

 accepts a hash of HTTP headers to include in every future HTTP Request.